schemeorg-community/server-configuration/README.md

 while still leaving many holes.
 Onboarding new admins has to be a reasonable process, and we cannot do that if everything is tweaked to the hilt.

+### TLS

+We get our Transport Layer Security (TLS) certificates from Let's Encrypt.
+These are used for HTTPS.
+We may find other uses for them in the future.

+We use `certbot` with its `nginx` plugin to obtain the certs.
+The certs need to be updated periodically.
+The Debian package of `certbot` comes with a standard cron job that does this daily.

+We have one certificate per server.
+This is simple, and in line with Scheme.org's commitment to transparency.
+It is fine that visitors are shown exactly which servers host which subdomains.

+`certbot` currently has to be run manually whenever a subdomain is added or removed or moved from one server to another.

+## Web sites

+### HTTP server

+We use Nginx as our HTTP server.

+* It is popular.
+Important so we can always find help.

+* It is resource efficient.
+Important since we run a site with a high-profile domain name on low-end VPS boxes.
+We get a lot of traffic.
+Much of it is from automated crawlers.

+* It has lots of features.
+A site with the scale and history of Scheme.org has many obscure requirements that are not readily apparent.

+### HTTPS

+All community sites are accessible via HTTPS in the usual way.

+Currently `http://` URLs redirect to their `https://` equivalents.

+## Email

+There is currently no email service under Scheme.org.

 ## User IDs and TCP ports